 A summary of the financial result may be found in the Financial Overview and of course, the Financial Report encompassing the Financial Statements and notes present a detailed record of the year's results.

 Terang & Mortlake Health Service is fortunate to have a high functioning and effective Board of Directors.
-The Health Service acknowledges the significant contribution made by our retiring Board member Mrs Elizabeth Clarke (O.A.M).
+The Health Service acknowledges the significant contribution made by our retiring Board Directors Murray Whiting and Katie Harvey.